モロッコ

 • Breakfast

-• Marrakech Sightseeing Koutoubia Mosque and Gardens
+• Marrakech Sightseeing Koutoubia Mosque and gardens

-Souks (Markets)
+Souks (markets)

-Ben Youssef Madrasa (Koranic School)
+Ben Youssef Madrasa (Quranic school)

 • Attachment Image from Itinerary Row: 55778 Attachment Image from Itinerary Row: 55778 Attachment Image from Itinerary Row: 55778